NimaSamadi007/iDEAS-Implementation/README.md

 To run the code, from repo root directory, run `python main.py` and all three scenarios will be started.

 ## Results
+Results along with an analysis of them are presented in the paper.
+The model weights corresponding to paper resutls are in `paper-model-weight` directory.
+To use them, transfer the folders and weights inside this directory to `models` directory.
+Then, only evaluate the models and do not train them as it will replace the weights.